bauhouse/extensions/README.markdown

 	git submodule update --init

+Or in the odd case that this doesn't work (for whatever reason, Git complains that you're using the command improperly), use these separate commands, which do the same thing:

+	git submodule init
+	git submodule update

 That should make things easier.
 If you create or discover any more, just fork, add and send a pull request to keep the library as current as possible.

-**Update:** As of 26 August 2009, there are 125 extensions in the Unofficial Symphony CMS Extensions Library.
+**Update:** As of 7 September 2009, there are 125 extensions in the Unofficial Symphony CMS Extensions Library.

 ## Symphony CMS Extensions